allenJynRoyston/snowdrop-demo-client/README.md

 # or even better
 npm run start
 ```

-## Test it
-There's no testing.
-I'm only one man.
-One ridicously good looking and *humble* man, but one man nonetheless.

 ## Wait, what about the server?
 Where's this data coming from?
 The sever lives in its own repo and is deployed to a render site.
 This is done to prevent and CORS while developing and ensures